-Robinson started his career with the Reno Police Department in 1995 as a Reserve Police Officer and was later hired as a full-time Officer in 1996.
-Robinson has worked in and supervised a variety of assignments throughout his career to include: Patrol, the Community Action Team (Gang Unit), SWAT Team, Police Training Officer Program, Traffic Division, Special Events, and Internal Affairs.
+Deputy Chief Tom Robinson started his career with The Reno Police Department in 1995 as an unpaid reserve officer.
+Since then, Robinson has served at every level of the organization and has either worked in, supervised or managed a variety of assignments throughout his career including Patrol, the Community Action Team (Gang Unit), SWAT Team, Police Training Officer Program, Traffic Division, Special Events, and Internal Affairs.

-As a lifelong member of this area, Robinson has a deep respect and appreciation for this Community and all it has to offer.
-His priority is to keep the Reno Police Department committed to being a model in policing excellence while continuing to add value to our Community.
+As a lifelong member of this area, Robinson has a deep respect and appreciation for this community and all it has to offer.
+Robinson’s priority is to keep the Reno Police Department committed to its vision of being a model of policing excellence while continuing to add value to the Biggest Little City.

 Office Telephone: 775-334-3849 Email: email@example.com

-Venzon started his career with the Reno Police Department in 1997.
-Venzon has worked in and supervised a variety of assignments throughout his career to include: the Regional Street Enforcement Team (SET), Reno-Sparks Law Enforcement Academy Staff Officer, and the Patrol Division.
+Deputy Chief Venzon started his career with the Reno Police Department in 1997.
+Throughout those years, he has worked a variety of assignments to include Patrol, Academy Staff Officer, Detective Sergeant in the Regional Street Enforcement Team, and Deputy Chief of the Support Services Division.

 Administrative Services Manager Bridget Pincolini, Administrative Services Division